Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Conclusion

 Third, our analysis of the temporal progression of internet speed motivates future studies in this direction.
 Our study employing state space models reveals a notable degree of volatility in the time series of internet speed, suggesting that the distribution of internet speed comprises multiple heterogeneous groups over time.
 An essential latent factor in this context is the internet subscription plan.
 To address this, one may consider employing a mixture of Gaussian processes or state space models to analyze the temporal evolution of internet speed while accounting for different subscription plans.

-Lastly, it is essential to consider potential sources of biases other than the sampling bias among census block groups.
-While our study has identified an association between regional sampling bias and demographic disparities, further investigation is needed due to the constraints against the availability of demographic profiles corresponding to individual speedtests.
+Lastly, it is essential to consider potential sources of bias other than the sampling bias among census block groups.
+While our study has identified an association between regional sampling bias and demographic disparities, further investigation is needed due to the constraints against the availability of demographic profiles corresponding to individual speed tests.
 Additional data for calibrating the model can be obtained by anonymous surveys to address this limitation.
-The collection of paired data encompassing internet speed measurements and demographic data of the speedtest taker can be used for regression analysis to understand whether other forms of bias affect the estimation between internet quality and demographic features.
+The collection of paired data encompassing internet speed measurements and demographic data of the speed test taker can be used for regression analysis to understand whether other forms of bias affect the estimation between internet quality and demographic features.